Edible plant · fruiting

 Care notes

-A productive fruit tree for outdoor aquaponics integration.
-Container growing (40 L) or in-ground near the system.
-EC 1.5-2.5 mS/cm. pH 5.5-7.0.
-Temperature: adaptable (M. alba and M. rubra are cold-hardy to zone 4; M. nigra is less cold-hardy, zone 6-7).
-Full sun (DLI 18-25 mol/m2/day).
-Self-fertile; a single tree produces fruit.
+A productive fruit tree for outdoor aquaponics integration, grown in a container (40 L) or in-ground near the system.
+EC 1.0-1.8 mS/cm. pH 5.5-7.5.
+Temperature: adaptable (M. alba and M. rubra are cold-hardy to about zone 4; M. nigra is less hardy, roughly zone 6-7).
+Full sun (DLI 20-32 mol/m2/day).
+Self-fertile, so a single tree sets fruit.
 Fruiting begins at 2-4 years from nursery stock.
-Each mature tree produces 520 kg of berries over a 4-6 week harvest period.
-Harvest by shaking the branches over a sheet spread on the ground (the ripe berries drop readily).
-The extremely fragile, staining fruit must be processed immediately: eat fresh, freeze, make jam, or dry in a dehydrator.
-Dried mulberries are a popular health-food snack.
-The trees are remarkably pest and disease resistant, requiring little to no spraying.
-Dwarf varieties ('Dwarf Everbearing', 'Gerardi Dwarf') reach only 23 m and fruit at 1-2 years, suitable for large containers.
+A mature tree yields 520 kg of berries over a 4-6 week harvest window.
+Harvest by shaking the branches over a sheet on the ground; ripe berries drop readily.
+The fruit is fragile and stains badly, so process it at once: eat fresh, freeze, make jam, or dry in a dehydrator.
+Dried mulberries sell well as a health-food snack.
+The trees are notably pest and disease resistant and need little or no spraying.
+Dwarf cultivars ('Dwarf Everbearing', 'Gerardi Dwarf') reach only 23 m and fruit at 1-2 years, which suits large containers.

 Notable varieties